ElBeh/songlab/README.md

 ## What is SongLab?

-SongLab is a browser-based practice tool for guitarists and bands.
-Load a song, visualize its waveform, mark sections (Chorus, Verse, Bridge, Solo…), attach ASCII tabs per section, and practice at your own pace with looping and tempo controls.
-Band Sync Mode turns it into a shared digital music stand over your local network.
+SongLab is a browser-based practice tool for musicians and bands (all major browsers supported).
+Load a song, visualize its waveform, mark sections (Chorus, Verse, Bridge, Solo…), attach ASCII tabs or notes per section, and practice at your own pace with looping and tempo controls.
+Band Sync Mode turns it into a shared digital music stand over your local network with your own setlist.

 ### Features